 classical pianist of the new generation

 Hong-Kong born pianist, Tiffany Poon has appeared with orchestras and in recital throughout the United States, Canada, Europe, Australia and China since she was first accepted to the Juilliard pre-college program at the age of eight.
-In addition to live performances she is also dedicated to building an online community on her YouTube and social media channels, where she shares insights of her life as a musician with the goal of demystifying classical music.
+In addition to live performances, she is also dedicated to building an audience for classical music and demystifying classical music.

 © Sid Baker

-Recent seasons have seen Tiffany perform celebrated solo recitals as part of the Klavierfestival Ruhr, the Rheingau Musikfestival’s KlassikMarathon, the Tonhalle-Orchester Zurich’s series, and the NeueNamen series in Münster and Bielefeld.
+Other debut recital appearances include Klavierfestival Ruhr, Rheingau Musikfestival’s KlassikMarathon, Zurich's Tonhalle-Orchester and the NeueNamen series in Münster and Bielefeld, as well as a concerto debut in Salzburg with the Philharmonie Salzburg and conductor Elisabeth Fuchs.
 She was a fellow of the Bohème 2020 program at the Dresden Music Festival, and in the autumn of 2019, Tiffany made her debut on the Gilmore Keyboard Festival’s Rising Star Series.
-Tiffany has performed in online concerts on both her own social media channels as well as on the cutting-edge Dreamstage platform.

 Tiffany was named the second place winner in the 2019 KlavierOlymp of the Kissinger Sommer Festival and in 2014, a National YoungArts Winner in the United States.
 Her awards include first prize and Best Performance of Concerto Award at the 8th Moscow International Frederic Chopin Competition for Young Pianists in 2012 and more recently, she won second prize at the Walter W. Naumburg Foundation International Competition.
 Tiffany was awarded a 2019 Young Artist Award from the Hessen Agency at the Rheingau Music Festival.